Language selection

 Guidelines

-Non-compliance is normally discovered by a Senior Officer Trade Compliance (SOTC) as a result of an audit, examination, verification or subsequent monitoring activity.
+Non-compliance is normally discovered by a Senior Officer Trade Compliance (SOTC) as a result of an audit, examination, verification, or subsequent monitoring activity.

-Applied against the importer of record.
+Penalties are applied against the importer of record (IOR).

 “Reason to Believe”